Investing News NetworkYour trusted source for investing success

 Supply instability out of the world’s largest copper-producing countries, Chile and Peru, has also weighed heavily on the market in the past few years.
 Together, they represent a combined 40 percent of global output.

 In Chile, some of the world’s biggest copper miners, including BHP (ASX:BHP,NYSE:BHP,LSE:BHP) and Anglo American (LSE:AAL,OTCQX:AAUKF), are facing royalty rate increases due to a tax reform bill.
-The country is also dealing with water woes as drought intensifies, causing tension for miners who rely on this resource to pump copper to the surface, as well as during the smelting and concentration process.
+The country is also dealing with water woes as drought intensifies, causing tension for miners that rely on water to pump copper to the surface, and for the smelting and concentration processes.

-To the north in Peru, copper miners have been nervous about the ongoing sociopolitical unrest in the form of mining protests brought on by the impeachment and jailing of former President Pedro Castillo.
+To the north, in Peru, copper miners have been nervous about the sociopolitical unrest following the impeachment and jailing of former President Pedro Castillo in December 2022, including protests against the mining industry.

 Bull market for copper or bust?

-Copper’s strong rally in 2021 has encouraged the idea that even higher copper prices are ahead, which could be a golden opportunity for junior copper companies.
-Speaking to the Investing News Network, Joe Mazumdar, editor of Exploration Insights, explained why this segment of the metals market has piqued his interest.
+Copper’s strong rally in recent years has encouraged the idea that even higher copper prices are ahead, which could be a golden opportunity for junior copper companies in the long-term.
+At a Vancouver Resource Investment Conference copper panel, one speaker explained why this segment of the metals market has piqued his interest.

 This is an updated version of an article first published by the Investing News Network in 2021.